efisoft-elt/pydevmgr_core/docs/source/pydevmgr_core_manual.rst

 base brick for Node implementation.
 See for instance the `pydevmgr_ua:UaNode` to retrieve a node value from an OPC-UA server.

+Each Node type has its own __init__ signature, mostlikely one will want to add to the __init__ a socket, a serial, or any open communication object use to retrieve the value.
-Each Node type has its own __init__ signature, however the get and set method are garanty to have always the same signature:
+However the get and set methods are garanty to have always the same signature:

 ::

-    # get the value where ever it is (e.g. an OPC-UA server)
+    # get the value (where ever it is, e.g. an OPC-UA server)
     value = my_node.get()

     # get the value from a data dictionary.
 Where data must have the node as key